How Sheffield geographers are working to combat climate change

 Dr Andrew McGonigle and Dr Tom Pering

 Ultraviolet camera technology developed by researchers in the Department of Geography at the University of Sheffield is being used across the globe to measure the emissions of sulphur dioxide from volcanic craters.
-These gases cool the atmosphere, so the data are helping us to better understand natural variations in climate to improve constraints on how human activities cause global warming, now and in the future.
+These gases cool the atmosphere, so the data helps us to better understand natural variations in climate to improve constraints on how human activities cause global warming, now and in the future.

 Dr Matt Watson, Senior Lecturer in Human Geography

 In a year, the average person in the UK consumes many times their share of what the earth can produce each year.
-To tackle the climate crisis we need to reduce our use of resources.
-Matt Watson has been leading a team across Sheffield and Manchester Universities working with a wide range of organisations across policy, regulation, industry and third sector to develop new ways of thinking from current social theory in order to reframe approaches to effecting change in resource use.
+To tackle the climate crisis, we need to reduce our use of resources.
+Matt Watson has been leading a team across Sheffield and Manchester Universities, working with a wide range of organisations across policy, regulation, industry and third sector to develop new ways of thinking from current social theory, in order to reframe approaches to effecting change in resource use.
 This builds on his research into reducing demand for energy, food and water through the DEMAND Centre.